mne-tools/mne-bids/paper/paper.md

 the [MNE-study-template](https://github.com/mne-tools/mne-study-template), an
-automated analysis pipeline based on [@Mainak2018], and [Biscuit](https://github.com/Macquarie-MEG-Research/Biscuit), a graphical application to format BIDS data.
+automated analysis pipeline based on [@Mainak2018], and [Biscuit](https://github.com/Macquarie-MEG-Research/Biscuit), a graphical user interface to format BIDS data.
 Lastly, several large institutions have adopted MNE-BIDS for their workflows such as the Martinos Center for Biomedical Imaging.